 So, I started investigating to understand what the heck was happening…

-I entered the service menu (A+B+C + PWR ON) and went through all the options in search of any settings for the power meter bars.
-There was nothing about it.
+I entered the service menu (A+B+C + PWR ON) and went through all the options researching for any settings related to the power meter bars.
+There was nothing about that.

-The only explicit setting related to the bar indicator on the display is for the S-Meter, but it has nothing to do with what I’m interested in…
+The only setting related to the bar indicator for the display is related to the S-Meter, but it is not related to what I’m looking for…

-So, I began analyzing the circuit diagram to understand how the RF signal sampling circuitry was designed: essentially, there are 2 lines for FWD and REFL that originate from the antenna connector and, through diodes, resistors, voltage amplifiers, lead to the processor in the form of DC voltage (mV).
+So, I started analyzing the circuit diagram to understand how the RF signal sampling circuitry was designed: essentially, there are 2 lines, one for the “FWD” the other for the “REFL” that originate from the antenna connector and, through diodes, resistors, voltage amplifiers, lead to the processor in the form of DC voltage (mV).

 Using a multimeter, I measured the DC millivolt values at various points of the sampling circuit with the radio set to 14MHz and 5W.
-Obviously, they were consistently the same for all the HF frequencies, from 1.8MHz up to 50MHz… so at this point, I feel inclined to exclude a hardware problem (I admit, I even disassembled the mainboard and tested various resistors along the path… all fine; well, I took the opportunity to apply some “fresh” thermal paste).
+Obviously, they were consistently the same for all the HF frequencies, from 1.8MHz up to 50MHz… so at this point, I was inclined to rule out an hardware issue (I have to admit, I even disassembled the mainboard and tested various resistors along the path… all fine; well, I took the opportunity to apply some “fresh” thermal paste).

 I slept on it.